kholsman/ACLIM2/ACLIM2_quickStart.md

 ## NRS indices (André)

 The target indices for NRS include cold pool, bottom temperature, wind, SEBS and NEBS, during the growing season (May-August)

-\* Cold pool (1.5degC)coverage in the northern nursery area based on summer bottom trawl survey data.
-Northern nursery area is approx strata 10& 20, however these are likely correlated with overall coldpool so we used the annual cp index \* Winds in the northern nursery area during the larval draft period (April1-June30) Cooper et al. 2019. \* pH in the spawning grounds during Jan – March. \* Summer (May-August) SST and BT in the SEBS
+*Cold pool (1.5degC)coverage in the northern nursery area based on summer bottom trawl survey data.
+Northern nursery area is approx strata 10& 20, however these are likely correlated with overall coldpool so we used the annual cp index.
+*Winds in the northern nursery area during the larval draft period (April1-June30) Cooper et al. 2019.
+*pH in the spawning grounds during Jan – March.
+*Summer (May-August) SST and BT in the SEBS

-Hindcast values from 1970-2020 were sitched to projections from 2021-2100 to generate the indices.
+Hindcast values from 1970-2019 were stitched the operational hindcast (2019-2022) and ACLIM projections from 2022-2100 to generate the indices for CMIP5 and CMIP6.

 ``` r
   # Nursery area is approx strata 10& 20